TsonduLi/Optimal-Control-Knee-Ankle-Exoskeleton-AA203Project/README.md

 ## Folder Structure

-- `control-algorithms/`: This folder contains the code implementations for MPC, LQR, and iLQR
+- `control-algorithms/`: This folder contains the code implementations for MPC, LQR, and iLQR control algorithms.
+- `docs/`: This folder contains the project documentation, including the final project report.